 Q: How do I get started with server-side encryption?

 Server-side encryption is always enabled on Kinesis video streams.
 If a user-provided key is not specified when the stream is created, the default key (provided by Kinesis Video Streams) is used.

-A user-provided AWS KMS master key must be assigned to a Kinesis Video Streams stream when it is created.
+A user-provided AWS KMS key must be assigned to a Kinesis Video Streams stream when it is created.
 You can't later assign a different key to a stream using the UpdateStream API.

-You can assign a user-provided AWS KMS master key to a Kinesis video stream in two ways: When creating a Kinesis video stream in the console, specify the AWS KMS master key in the Encryption section on the Create new Kinesis Video stream page.
+You can assign a user-provided AWS KMS key to a Kinesis video stream in two ways: When creating a Kinesis video stream in the console, specify the AWS KMS key in the Encryption section on the Create new Kinesis Video stream page.
 Or when creating a Kinesis Video Streams stream using the CreateStream API, specify the key ID in the KmsKeyId parameter.

 Q: How much does it cost to use server-side encryption?

 When you apply server-side encryption, you are subject to AWS KMS API usage and key costs.
-Unlike custom AWS KMS master keys, the (Default) aws/kinesis-video customer master key (CMK) is offered free of charge.
+Unlike custom AWS KMS keys, the (Default) aws/kinesis-video KMS key is offered free of charge.
 However, you still pay for the API usage costs that Kinesis Video Streams incurs on your behalf.
-API usage costs apply for every CMK, including custom ones.
+API usage costs apply for every KMS key, including custom ones.
 Kinesis Video Streams calls AWS KMS approximately every 45 minutes when it is rotating the data key.
 In a 30-day month, the total cost of AWS KMS API calls that are initiated by a Kinesis Video Streams stream should be less than a few dollars.
 This cost scales with the number of user credentials that you use on your data producers and consumers because each user credential requires a unique API call to AWS KMS.